Rangoric/BattleTech-Campaign/Family History.md

 ## Arima Kazutomo - Armoured Platoon Leader & Husband of Ambrosia

 Was an officer for the Draconis Combine for years before fighting to a draw with Ambrosia.
 After getting a permanent leg injury (playing soccer with Akira & Orchid, not in a battle to his chagrin), he was put on desk duty.
-With Jasmine scooping up his family he retired, and Jasmine put him in the AJAX B, which while still without good use of his leg, can still command it effectively.
+With Jasmine scooping up his family, he retired, and Jasmine put him in the Sturmfeur, which while still without good use of his leg, can still command it effectively.

 ## Akira - Armoured Platoon XO & Son of Ambrosia & Arima